The Heckler & Koch Model 4 Pistol

 History of the Heckler & Koch Company

 According to Weaver, Speed, and Schmid, in their book Mauser Pistolen: “Mauser-Werke AG, Oberndorf was targeted and bombed by the Allies on February 22, 1945.
 Physical damage to the facility was considered light, but the attack did serve to cripple the firm’s power plant...”
-After the war , the Allied Powers agreed that all weapons facilities in Germany were to be demolished, but the French were desperate for weapons and their own infrastructure had been badly degraded, so they put the Mauser facility back into production through 1946, and even after that time, as they were shipping major machinery back to France, some arms-making activity may have continued.
+After the war , the Allied Powers agreed that all weapons facilities in Germany were to be demolished, but the French were desperate for weapons for their new war in Indochina and their own infrastructure had been badly degraded, so they put the Mauser facility back into production through 1946, and even after that time, as they were shipping major machinery back to France, some arms-making activity may have continued.

 Mauser had been the most important employer in the region and for many families it had been their only source of income.
 After the factory was closed, most ex-employees were completely out of work.
 Three former Mauser engineers, Edmund Heckler, Alex Seidel, and Theodor Koch, wished to support economic development and provide jobs.
 The obvious solution was to start a metal fabrication company, since they already had a trained workforce.